Claude Opus 4.6 for Code Review: The Bug Hunter AI | 2026 Deep Dive

 Claude Opus 4.6 scores #1 on SWE-bench Verified (80.8%).
 Deep dive into benchmarks, cost-per-review, security audit capabilities, and when to use Claude for AI code review.

 Tired of slow code reviews?
-AI catches issues in seconds, you approve what ships.
+AI catches issues in seconds.
+You decide what gets published.

 Claude Opus 4.6 for Code Review: The Bug Hunter AI

-Last updated: February 2026
+Last updated: April 2026

 When Claude Opus 4.6 launched in early 2026, it immediately took the #1 spot on SWE-bench Verified with 80.8% accuracy.
 This benchmark tests whether an AI model can fix real GitHub issues pulled from open-source repositories — no toy problems, no academic exercises.
 Just real bugs that real developers had to debug and fix.